 Tuition is paid on either a semester or monthly basis.
 If the student wishes to pay for an entire semester, tuition is due at the first lesson.
 Students will also receive a free lesson if they wish to pay for the entire semester.
 If the student wishes to pay a month at a time, tuition is due on the first day of the month, which covers the lessons for that month.
 Tuition will be prorated if a student wishes to start lessons after a semester has begun.

 Invoices will be sent out by email a week before tuition is due.
 There is an option to pay by credit card through the invoice, but I will accept other methods of payment as well.
 I accept cash, credit card, PayPal, or checks made out to The Damon Piano Studio.
+Failure to pay tuition on time will result in the termination of lessons.

 Where does my tuition go?